 Five Collisions in One Year Cause Concern over Dangerous Intersection

-If you were hurt in a motor vehicle collision and think the government entity responsible for maintaining the roads may be partially responsible for the incident, turn to Laborde Earles Law Firm.
+If you were hurt in a motor vehicle collision and think the government entity responsible for maintaining the roads may be partially responsible for the incident, turn to Laborde Earles Injury Lawyers.
 An Alexandria injury attorney from our firm can investigate your case and gather evidence to help you prove negligence, liability, and the value of your claim.
 Call 800-522-6733 to schedule a free case evaluation.